 There is no such thing as a perfect boat.
 I very much doubt there is such a thing as a perfect boat for everyone.
 Accept right now that you will have to make compromises.
 You probably won’t end up with the exact boat that you thought you would and that will be fine.

 Our advice for you when buying a sailboat to sail the world in would be to make a list now of all of your hard must haves.
 Do you feel strongly about the rigging?
 Write it down.
 Is space a priority?
 Write it down.
-Then as you start to research boats and go to see them (go and see as many as you can, and go and see some that don’t meet your requirements!) re-evaluate.
+Then as you start to research boats and go to see them (go and see as many as you can, and go and see some that don’t meet your requirements!) and re-evaluate if you need to.
 Maybe you wanted a 40ft boat, but in reality you find a 36ft boat that is wide enough to feel really roomy.
 Or perhaps everything other than the rig is perfect so you decide you can live with a sloop when you wanted a ketch.

 We really hope that you find a boat that will take you to the places you want to go, because ultimately that’s all it is, a vessel to get you from a to b.
 Keep that in mind and you might find the decision a little easier!